biltmore-no/wifi2csv/README.md

 # wifi2csv
-This series of commands wiil scan the Wifi network and create an output in CSV.
+This serie of commands wiil scan the Wifi networks and create an output in CSV.